UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 4. Track the same piece of content across multiple marketing channels.

-This is probably one of the most useful ways to use UTM tracking codes: Creating different ones for the same piece of content, and using it across different platforms.
-You can drop the campaign parameter for this use case, and simply track the medium, source, and content.
+In my experience, this is probably one of the most useful ways to use UTM tracking codes: Creating different ones for the same piece of content, and using it across different platforms.
+You can drop the campaign parameter for this use case and simply track the medium, source, and content.

 Let’s say you want to track referral traffic from a video you posted on LinkedIn, YouTube, and Facebook.
 Here are the three different links you could use: